Watching Comey: For some it's a party

 The hearing did not attract the same enthusiasm in suburban Atlanta.

-In the historic district of Roswell, Georgia, restaurants kept their regular hours, and boutiques and art galleries took little notice.
+In the historic district of Roswell, Georgia, restaurants kept their regular hours, and boutiques took little notice.

 “One thing I’ve learned is to stay away from politics, said Karen Stickney, the 61-year-old owner of an antiques shop who explained that while she is “very much Democratic,” most of her customers are not.